Buying Archery Kit

 The rule of thumb is to buy the best riser you can afford and that you feel comfortable with, the best sight that you can afford and possibly less expensive limbs.
 Reason is that you are hopefully going to shoot often and improve quickly, this will mean that the riser and sight will be good enough to last and the limbs being cheaper can be replaced as you improve and require higher poundage.
 They can usually be resold for a significant part of their initial purchase price.

-Arrow Rest and Button – no real choice here, best advice is to buy a Shibuya DX Gold Tip button and a Shibuya Ultima Magnetic arrow rest – the two will cost you £50 but they are the best, everything else is a pale imitation and they will last for several years.
+Arrow Rest and Button – no real choice here, best advice is to buy a Shibuya DX Gold Tip button and a Shibuya Ultima Magnetic arrow rest – the two will cost you £50 but they are the best, everything else is a pale imitation and these will last for several years.